What is AI SEO? 2026 Definition + Platforms

 8. Source attribution inside the page

 Pages that cite their own sources clearly get cited more.
-Perplexity’s algorithm explicitly weights verifiability.
-ChatGPT’s retrieval pipeline gives more weight to pages where claims are anchored to named studies, named companies, named experts.
+Perplexity’s algorithm explicitly weights verifiability, and ChatGPT’s pipeline favors pages where claims are anchored to named studies, named companies, and named experts.
 The pattern is recursive: well-cited content gets cited.

-A short note on what does not matter much. llms.txt files have shown no measurable impact on citations across the major studies.
-Outbound links to authority sites have a minimal effect.
-Government and education domain TLDs perform slightly worse than commercial sites in some categories.
+A short note on what does not matter much. llms.txt files have shown no measurable impact on citations across the major studies, outbound links to authority sites have a minimal effect, and government and education TLDs perform slightly worse than commercial sites in some categories.
 Spending three weeks on an llms.txt file is the 2026 equivalent of stuffing a meta keywords tag.

 How do you actually implement AI SEO step by step?

-Implementing AI SEO is a sequence, not a checklist you tackle in parallel.
-Crawler access comes before content.
-Entity strength comes before optimizing individual pages.
-Skip a step and the later steps return diminishing results.
+Knowing what is AI SEO in theory is the easy part; implementing it is a sequence, not a parallel checklist.
+Crawler access comes before content; entity strength comes before optimizing individual pages.
+Skip a step and the later ones return diminishing results.
 Here’s the order that works.

 Step 1: Audit AI crawler access